 Names, addresses, and telephone numbers of a minimum of three (3) clients for whom the Proposer has conducted similar services.
 The Judicial Council may check references listed by the Proposer.

-Proposed method to complete the work.

 Describe the methods and timeline to complete each of Tasks 1 and 2, that also includes:

 Dates and estimated timeframes to perform each subtask.